Skip to main content Skip to navigation

 • The nature of the company’s business or the UBO’s occupation (businesses such as travel agencies, unregulated charities, and casinos should be assigned a higher risk level).

-Firms should undertake further checks, known as enhanced due diligence (EDD), on higher-risk UBOs.
+Firms should undertake further checks, known as EDD, on higher-risk UBOs.
 An important part of EDD consists of source of funds (SOF) and source of wealth (SOW) checks: firms conduct these to understand how a company or its UBO has obtained its financial assets and investigate any inconsistencies.
 Firms can also ask for further details on the purpose of the UBO’s intended business relationship with them, or for more frequent reports on a company’s ownership as a condition of the relationship.

 Advanced AML solutions for UBO checks